 Following Keeney and Hertel's (2005) work on GTAP-AGR, additional CET elasticities control the transference of labour and capital between agricultural and non agricultural uses.
 The idea is to capture the observed wage and rent differentials between agricultural and non-agricultural sectors.
-Thus, in ORANI-ESP a borrowed value of 0.5 is employed.
-Similarly, given the non-diagonal MAKE matrix, there is the possibility of multi-product industries in ORANI-ESP, which requires a CET estimate of how responsive one industry switches between the production of two or more outputs.
-ORANI-ESP employs the standard ORANI model estimate for Australia, of 0.5.
+Thus, in our model a borrowed value (Keeney and Hertel, 2005) of 0.5 is employed.
+Similarly, given the non-diagonal MAKE matrix, there is the possibility of multi-product industries, which requires a CET estimate of how responsive one industry switches between the production of two or more outputs.
+Our model employs the standard ORANI model estimate for Australia, of 0.5.

 In the private household demand nests, the top nest incorporates an Linear Expenditure System (LES) function to apportion expenditures over aggregate (i.e., domestic plus imported) commodities.
-ORANI-ESP also explicitly models the substitution possibilities between energy demands.
+Our model also explicitly captures the substitution possibilities between energy demands.
 Thus, the top nest divides each household's LES demand into energy and non-energy commodities.
 To calibrate the function, estimates of expenditure elasticities are required.
-Thus, for agro-food commodities, expenditure elasticity estimates are borrowed from a study of Italian households by Moro and Sckokai (2000).
-The advantage of this study is that it estimates expenditure elasticities for households stratified by wealth for a range of different food products (which are concorded with the agro-food commodities in the ORANI-ESP database).
+Thus, for agro-food commodities, expenditure elasticities are borrowed from a study of Italian households by Moro and Sckokai (2000).
+The advantage of this study is that it estimates expenditure elasticities for households stratified by wealth for a range of different food products (which are concorded with the agro-food commodities in the model database).
 Whilst no such studies are available for Spain, Italian consumer preferences are judged to be a useful proxy for Spanish household behaviour.